Tim Kennelly (baseball): Career

 Kennelly signed to the Philadelphia Phillies in 2005 as a third baseman through the Major League Baseball Australian Academy Program where he had a good debut season with the GCL Phillies batting .295 and slugging .420.

 He debuted as a 19-year-old for the Western Australia Heelers in 2006 Claxton Shield as a utility.
 Due to a torn labrum, he missed the 2006 minor league season.
 In the 2008 Claxton Shield Final, Tim and his brother starred for Western Australia as they won the Claxton Shield.
 They made it two in a row the following year in the 2009 Claxton Shield.
 Back in America, Kennelly had a break-out year, being promoted to the Reading Phillies, and batted .256/.338/.393 and named as the DH for the Florida State League postseason All-Star team.

 Australian national team

-Kennelly was selected for the Australia national baseball team at the 2009 Baseball World Cup, 2013 World Baseball Classic, 2017 World Baseball Classic, 2018 exhibition games against Japan, 2019 WBSC Premier12, and the 2023 World Baseball Classic.
+Kennelly was selected for the Australia national baseball team at the 2009 Baseball World Cup, 2013 World Baseball Classic, 2017 World Baseball Classic, 2018 exhibition games against Japan, 2019 WBSC Premier12, 2023 World Baseball Classic,and the 2026 World Baseball Classic.

 His efforts were recognised by being selected on the roster for the 2009 Baseball World Cup for the Australia.

 On 20 February 2018, he was selected exhibition series against Japan.

 On 8 October 2019, he was selected at the 2019 WBSC Premier12.